General Advertising Terms and Conditions

-14.1 The failure of the Publisher to enforce any term or provision of this Agreement does not constitute a waiver of the same and shall in no way affect the Publisher’s later right to enforce or exercise the term or provision.
+14.1 The failure of the Publisher to enforce any term or provision of these Terms and Conditions do not constitute a waiver of the same and shall in no way affect the Publisher’s later right to enforce or exercise the term or provision.

-14.3 Apart from the advertiser (if not the Purchaser and a direct party to this Agreement), no person other than a party to this Agreement may enforce this Agreement by virtue of the Contracts (Rights of Third Parties) Act 1999.
+14.3 Apart from the advertiser (if not the Purchaser and a direct party to this Agreement), no person other than a party to these Terms and Conditions may enforce the same by virtue of the Contracts (Rights of Third Parties) Act 1999.

-14.4 If any provision of this Agreement is determined to be illegal or unenforceable by any court of competent jurisdiction it shall be deemed to have been deleted without affecting the remaining provisions.
+14.4 If any provision of these Terms and Conditions is determined to be illegal or unenforceable by any court of competent jurisdiction it shall be deemed to have been deleted without affecting the remaining provisions.

 14.5 These Terms and Conditions shall be governed by and construed in accordance with English law and the courts of England and Wales shall be the courts of competent jurisdiction.